Criticisms of the labour theory of value: Ecological economics

 In ecological economics, it is argued that labor is in fact energy over time.
 However, echoing Joan Robinson, Alf Hornborg argues that both the reliance on "energy theory of value" and "labor theory of value" are problematic as they propose that use-values (or material wealth) are more "real" than exchange-values (or cultural wealth)—yet, use-values are culturally determined.
 For Hornborg, any Marxist argument that claims uneven wealth is due to the "exploitation" or "underpayment" of use-values is actually a tautological contradiction, since it must necessarily quantify "underpayment" in terms of exchange-value.
 The alternative would be to conceptualize unequal exchange as "an asymmetric net transfer of material inputs in production (e.g., embodied labor, energy, land, and water), rather than in terms of an underpayment of material inputs or an asymmetric transfer of 'value'".
 In other words, uneven exchange is characterised by incommensurability, namely: the unequal transfer of material inputs; competing value-judgements of the worth of labor, fuel, and raw materials; differing availability of industrial technologies; and the off-loading of environmental burdens on those with less resources.

+Analytical Marxism

+Analytical Marxists argued that the core concepts of Marxian economics could be explained logically without relying on the labor theory of value.
+Analytical Marxists vary, but they tend to apply theoretical frameworks from modern social sciences, such as from the perspective of neoclassical economics and game theory or rational choice theory, instead of the labor theory of value in their reinterpretation of the core concepts of Marxian economics.